ETHack-Management-Service/ETHack/README.md

 ### Integrations

 Unfortunately, secrets, must be kept secret, or hidden, so we will not fully open the code since this will ease too much the process.
-Anyone who is interested to coordinate and contribute, where adding a level or suggestion anything about the current build, you are more than welcome to reach out!
+Anyone who is interested to coordinate or contribute, where adding a level or suggesting anything about the current build, you are more than welcome to reach out!

 Here is a list of features we will work on: